Maryanne-Cher/Ecommerce-Behavior/README.md

 ## Load Data into SQL Server using Python
 1. First step is to create the schemas [insert link]
+2. Since we have a large dataset, second step is to create a partition by date in order to expedite the load time [insert_link]
-2. Second step is to create a DDL for bronze.ecommerce_nov [insert_link].
-Remember to create columnstore index and a clustered index to expedite the execution time.
+3. Second step is to create a DDL for bronze.ecommerce_nov [insert_link].
+Remember to include the partitioned table.
-3. Download the CSV file and use this Python script to load data from Jupyter using Pandas library to SQL Server.
+4. Download the CSV file and use this Python script to load data from Jupyter using Pandas library to SQL Server.
 This python code was used to minimally transform the data by splitting datetime to separate date and time columns, and splitting category_code into category & subcategory and also ensures missing values (NaN/NaT) are inserted as SQL nulls.
 To export the dataset into SQL Server, use the provided script: [insert_link]
-4.
+5. Next step is to create columnstore index and a clustered index to expedite the execution time.